 Inline expressions

-Substitute text into component templates using double curly braces, from simple variables to complex expressions.
+Substitute text or DOM nodes into component templates using double curly braces, using anything from simple variables to complex expressions.

 Syntax